medinar/medinar/README.md

-### Hi there.
-I'm Rommel 👋
+### Hi there, I'm Rommel 👋

-I am a Backend Developer and I love learning new stuffs.
+I am a Backend Developer and I love learning and building new stuffs.
-🔭 I want to develop my Devops and Frontend development skills to add to my repertoire.
+To be able to create more exciting software 🔭 I am adding Devops and Frontend development skills to my repertoire.
-🌱 So I’m currently learning React, Docker and AWS.
+🌱 So I’m currently in the process of learning React, Docker and AWS.

-When I'm not coding I spend my time with my family watching TV or going to the park with my kids.
+When I'm not coding I spend my time with my family watch movie, eat good food or go to the park with my kids.

 Connect with me:
 [![](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/rommel-dizon-medina/)